 It's east to forgive some of the handwaving and missing explanations in a movie like that, the visual are stunning and we accept right away that the solar flare thing is a McMuffin to propel the story of a man's search to find himself.
-I do think they spaceships would be less wasteful and instead of duding sections into space after launch like the Apollo missions did would be more like the shuttle program reuse as much as possible.
-In the future building rockets on other planets will require more reusability not less, it seems.
-The time to get form one place to another is really short for a film that want stories depict space travel in a realistic way.
+I do think that spaceships would be less wasteful and instead of dumping sections into space after launch like the Apollo missions did would be more like the shuttle program reuse as much as possible.
+In the future building rockets on other planets will require more reusability not less.
+The time to get from one place to another is really short for a film that wants to depict space travel in a realistic way.
 What should take many years takes a few months and as a result the dialogue about isolation and the long term effects of that loses some of its impact.